jemcodes/readersAdvisory/README.md

 * Initiate database setup as shown in .env.example and run database commands (migrate, seed, etc.)
 * Enter your pip environment.
 * In first terminal, use `flask run` to start backend.
-* In second terminal, use `npm star`t to start the front end server.
+* In second terminal, use `npm start` to start the front end server.
 * Server should automatically navigate you to localhost:port in browser.

 ### [Visit Readers' Advisory](https://readersadvisory.herokuapp.com/)